Dental Implant Marketing: 4 Ways to Reach Your Ideal Patients

 Tracking the source of your new dental implant patients is nearly as important as the entire marketing plan itself.
 Once you have a better idea of what appeals to your target audience, you can use the data to fine-tune the areas that work.

-If you sign up for Google Search Console, it will provide some details about your traffic sources: from social, search, or direct.
+If you sign up for Google Analytics, it will provide some details about your traffic sources: from social, search, or direct.
 You can also add UTM tracking to all of your links and get more details about where your traffic comes from.

 See What Resonates